synthreason-source/OS/PC.md

-Simple PC: Titanium Dioxide memristor lattice cake, cyclic switches, wire.
-To create memory data buses...
-Wire up to a keyboard and store an ASCII table with a input/output data bay with display menu OS and security with a transceiver.
-Est 512+? bytes.
-Setup a I2C driver...

 Storage only OS with matrix multiplier, numpy style array functionality, R/W/RX/TX patterns, with ASCII translator/display/keyboard, custom dot cursor patterns within programmed windows...